liquifusion/cfwheels-force-https/README.md

 	<cfset forceHttps(only="create,update", environments="maintenance,production")>

-### Using inheritance to force HTTPS on every action unless requested otherwise from a child controller
+### Example 4: Using inheritance to force HTTPS on every action unless requested otherwise from a child controller

 You can add arguments to the `init()` method in your controller to allow for exceptions for your forced HTTP connection.